harharkh/mayda/README.md

 [`Uniform`] type can decompress around six billion `u32`s per second, or 24 GiB/s of decompressed integers, on a 2.6 GHz Intel Core i7-6700HQ processor (see below for specifics).
-The [`Monotone`] and [`Unimodal`] types decompress at around half the speed, but can have much better compression ratios depending on the distribution of the integers.
+The [`Monotone`] and [`Unimodal`] types decompress at a little less than half the speed, but can have much better compression ratios depending on the distribution of the integers.
+Overall performance is comparable to the fastest (known) libraries in any language.

 Compiling `mayda` requires the **nightly** compiler and CPU support for the SSE2 instruction set (any Intel or AMD processor manufactured after 2003).
 The